-Pancreatitis is a condition or disease of the pancreas that literally means inflammation of the pancreas.
+Pancreatitis is a condition that means the pancreas is inflamed.
 This inflammation leads to a variety of issues that ultimately cause pain and digestive issues in cats.

 Typically, pancreatitis is referred to either as acute or chronic, respectively meaning it either occurred quickly and then lasts for days or it has lasted months or sometimes years.
 Cats typically experience acute pancreatitis and this inflammation causes problems with the regular functions of the pancreas.
-Some cats that experience an acute pancreatitis will also have regular flare-ups of pancreatitis, which is then referred to as chronic pancreatitis.
+Some cats that experience regular flare-ups of acute pancreatitis will be considered to have chronic pancreatitis.

 Symptoms of Pancreatitis in Cats